WisconsinRobotics/WRover_Software_23-24/docs/setup_dev_docker.md

 5. Apple Silicon users, follow the troubleshooting steps below to configure Docker for running ROS C++ programs
 6. Install XQuartz: https://www.xquartz.org
 7. Open XQuartz, and select XQuartz > Preferences
-8. Under the "Security" tab, check ""Allow connections from network clients"
+8. Under the "Security" tab, check "Allow connections from network clients"
 9. Restart your Mac and open XQuartz
 10. In the terminal, run `xhost +`.
 You may need to rerun this every time you open XQuartz.
 11. Set up SSH keys: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac